davrous/acsauth/readme.md

 ### Step 4 - Copy the SWA deployment token as a secret in your Github repo

 Now to be able to run your GitHub Actions workflow to deploy the ACS sample demonstrated in the videos, you need to store the SWA deployment token in a secret value named `AZURE_STATIC_WEB_APPS_API_TOKEN`.
-For that, go into the **Settings** of your Github repo and then navigate to the Secrets->Actions section to create a new secret key.
+For that, go into the **Settings** of your Github repo and then navigate to the **Secrets->Actions** section to create a **New repository secret** key.

 ![Github secret key for SWA deployment](./images/acsquicktesttemplatebutton007.jpg)

 ### Step 5 - Run the Github Actions deployment workflow

-You need to run the workflow configured in this repo to deploy the code of the SWA to your Azure subscription.
-There is various way to do that as the workflow is listening for either push to the main branch or Pull Request.
+You finally need to run the workflow configured in this repo to deploy the code of the SWA to your Azure subscription.
+There are various ways to do that as the workflow is listening for either **push to the main branch** or **Pull Request**.

 The easier way: simply **do a fake commit to the readme.md file** and this will trigger the deployment: